timothyhahn/jeeveshikedthepct/src/routes/chapters/13-chapter-11.md

 ![](https://cdn.jeeveshikedthepct.com/images/879fca15-0e1b-4133-5e93-5acc46bc4900.jpeg)

-Shapes and I decided to take two zeroes in Leavenworth, due to being pretty beat up by the trail after Snoqualmie.
-We also knew that the trail would remain difficult up until the Canadian border, so we stayed off our feet and ate as much as we could get our hands on.
+Shapes and I took two zeroes in Leavenworth after being pretty beat up by the trail after Snoqualmie.
+We also knew that the trail would remain difficult until the Canadian border, so we stayed off our feet and ate as much as we could get our hands on.

-Shapes, having already been in Leavenworth for a day longer than I had, decided to go on ahead of me, expecting that I would catch up eventually.
+Shapes, having already been in Leavenworth for a day longer than I had, went on ahead of me, expecting that I would eventually catch up.
 For my final day of rest, I found Foxy, Trippy, Divebomb, and Floss, where I found out that instead of going back to finish up the pieces of the trail that they had missed, they were going to consider their time on the PCT finished for this year once they reached the northern terminus.

 While this made sense with the fires in Oregon worsening and not likely to ease up, I was hoping to go back and do as much as I could.
 As the others were planning to spend an extra day in Leavenworth, I got a hitch out of town from a man